north3221/north3221SmartThings/README.md

  guess a few ms to a couple of secs).
 Therefore, don't trigger on a state change then expect to be able to read the attribute, it may not be updated yet, I think I can fix this as part of many improvements I want to make, but for now be careful.
- I have got round this by adding the custom attribute as the trigger in my CoRE Poston. **NB** you need to turn on 'expert mode' in CoRE to do that.
+ I have got round this by adding the custom attribute as the trigger in my <a href="http://thingsthataresmart.wiki/index.php?title=CoRE">CoRE</a> Poston. **NB** you need to turn on
+ 'expert mode' in CoRE to do that.

 **Custom Command - Shutdown**